 Even if you qualify for Medicare, you may want to assess all your health insurance options.
 For example, if you are over 65 but haven’t retired, you may still get private insurance options from your employer.
 Your employer-provided plan may offer better coverage than Medicare.

 When choosing between Medicare and a private health insurance plan, it depends on what your priorities are.
 You’ll want to compare the costs and benefits of the private insurance plans you are considering and Medicare.
-For your reference, Medicare monthly premiums can cost up to $170.5 On the other hand, the average cost of private health insurance for individuals is $456 per month.6
+For your reference, Medicare monthly premiums can cost up to $170.2 On the other hand, the average cost of private health insurance for individuals is $456 per month.2

 Price is usually the main determinant when comparing Medicaid and private health insurance.
 Since Medicaid is offered to those with low income, the cost of private health insurance can sometimes be more expensive.

-Now that you understand the difference between Medicare and Medicaid and your options regarding private health insurance, you may have a better idea of what your next steps look like.
-Regardless of your chosen plan, medical expenses may not be covered by insurance.
-Aflac Supplemental Insurance works with your existing plan to help offset those costs.
+Medicare and Medicaid are both types of health insurance that can offer great coverage and help lower your out-of-pocket costs.
+Now that you understand the differences between Medicare and Medicaid and your options regarding private health insurance, you may have a better idea of what your next steps look like.
+Regardless of your chosen plan, some medical expenses may not be covered by insurance.
+Aflac supplemental insurance works with your existing plan to help offset those costs.

-We provide supplemental cancer, hospital, critical illness, vision, accident, short-term disability, dental insurance, and pet.
-Chat with an agent to discover how our plans can easily fit your budget.
-Still not sure which of our supplemental plans can support you best?
+We provide supplemental cancer, hospital, critical illness, vision, accident, short-term disability, and dental insurance.
+Chat with an agent to discover how our insurance plans can easily fit your budget.